MBTC Myrtle Beach Track Club

 Cooldown

-- 5 minutes of stretching: calves, hamstrings, hip flexors, quads
+• 5 minutes stretching: calves, hamstrings, hip flexors

 Coach’s Notes